Party with the Planet in Mind: Green Guide to Parties

 - If you aren’t feeling very crafty, find some unique items from thrift shops or antique stores for centerpieces

 When possible, use cloth napkins, reusable cups, plates, and silverware instead of plastic.
-Or consider investing in disposable biodegradable flatware.
-Then again, you could always serve finger food and get rid of silverware all together!
+Or consider investing in disposable, biodegradable flatware.
+Then again, you could always serve finger food and get rid of silverware altogether!

 Head to your local farmer’s market to see what is available when planning your menu.
 Get creative and don’t be afraid to try new recipes.
-Better yet, have a potluck and encourage everyone to bring a vegan dish and the recipe.
-Eating local, in season, and vegan is really a great way to decrease your carbon footprint – plus it’s easy and delicious.
+Better yet, have a potluck and encourage everyone to bring a plant-based dish and the recipe.
+Eating local, in-season, and plant-based is really a great way to decrease your carbon footprint – plus it’s easy and delicious.
 Don’t forget to compost your leftovers.